darwinia-network/darwinia-airnode/README.md

 3. Choose an API provider, such as [Infura](https://app.infura.io/dashboard) or [Alchemy](https://dashboard.alchemy.com/), and then create an API key.
 Here we need the Arbitrum mainnet and Arbitrum Goerli API.
 And then set it in `secrets.env`

+4. If you forgot to save your xpub address, you can generate it with this command

+    ```shell
+    npx @api3/airnode-admin derive-airnode-address \
+    --airnode-mnemonic "cricket elephant ..."
+    ```

 ## Deploy

 ### Install jq